earlyuniverse/ulysses/README.md

 # ULYSSES: Universal LeptogeneSiS Equation Solver

 This package provides the calculation of the baryon asymmetry parameter for different models of leptogenesis.
-The first version of the manual (https://arxiv.org/pdf/2007.09150.pdf) gives details on the installation and useage.
+The first version of the manual (https://arxiv.org/pdf/2007.09150.pdf) gives details on the installation and usage.